 Patti Morgan as Jackie and Harry Fowler as Sammy in “Booby Trap” (1957).
 Renown Pictures re-released this film in 2015.
 Author’s collection.

 Patti’s marriage to Victor Silvester ended soon after she made this film.
 In January 1958 she married Dany Chamoun, the second son of former Lebanese President Camille Chamoun.
 Thereafter she spent much of her time in Beirut.
 Her 2001 obituary in the London Daily Telegraph, apparently written by someone who knew her well, states that she set up her own modelling agency and television production company in Beirut.
 She wrote several accounts for the Australian press describing the difficult life she coped with in war-torn Beirut.
 But her businesses and her marriage did not survive Lebanon’s catastrophic civil war – that raged from 1975 to 1990.
 She moved back to London in about 1980.
 Dany Chamoun and his second wife were murdered in 1990.

 Patti made several return visits to Australia – briefly in 1962 and for a longer visit in 1972.
 On the latter occasion, The Sydney Morning Herald claimed “the goddess has returned,” and indeed she was welcomed by many old friends, spending her month in Sydney near the beach at Bondi, where she had spent so much time in the 1940s.

 Patti in Sydney in 1972, surrounded by admirers.
 Source; The Australian Women’s Weekly, August 24, 1972.
 Photographer unknown.
 National Library of Australia via Trove.

 Patti died in London in 2001, aged only 72.
 Almost every account of Patti records her good humour, confident sense of self and her resilience.
-Her obituary also states that she struggled with diabetes in later life.
+Her obituary in the Sydney Morning Herald also states that she struggled with diabetes in later life.

 Patti’s daughter Tracy Dany Chamoun was born in 1960 and closely resembles her Australian-born mother in appearance.
 Fluent in Arabic, French and English, she has been a key voice advocating for liberal democracy and political reform in Lebanon.
 She served as Lebanon’s ambassador to Jordan until resigning in August 2020, following the explosion of stockpiled ammonium nitrate, stored at the Port of Beirut.

 Patti’s signature – c 1955.
 Author’s collection